 In the past we found vinegar to be a safe and effective cleaner, however we currently use Lysol, bleach, hydrogen peroxide and other cleaning products to sanitize bathrooms, kitchens, tables, door handles, all eating areas, nap mats, shelves, and class manipulatives.
 All towels are laundered three times a week, mats and carpets laundered biweekly and sheets laundered

 The Work Exchange Program (in class volunteers), field trips, kids night out, interns, volunteers, tours, etc....

 We meet with 'Good Mornings' from a distance, at the front door, collect snack, diapers, nap items and walk your child to class.
 And we do the sign in through Procare.
-At this time we will sign your child in through Kinderlime.
+At this time parents do not use the ipads in the building.

 When students arrive they wash their hands for 20 seconds, We check temperature and look for signs of good health.
 We are teaching the importance of social distancing and students practice this during work time, line up and when using the bathrooms.

 Parents and the school provide unopened snacks, fruits and vegetables to the hallway.
 We wash foods and prepare for classes.
 Unlike the past students use a non reusable paper product for eating their snack.
 We no longer use sponges during eating times and for class clean-up.
 Student's sit distanced from others unless they are siblings during all snack times.

 If you have submitted a sunscreen authorization- please provide us with spray sunscreen, labeled.
 Students play outside in the morning, after lunch and at the end of the day.